Nobody wants to fail the bar exam, but it happens – even to Kamala Harris - ABA for Law Students

 - President Franklin D. Roosevelt failed the New York bar, passed it in 1907, and then dropped out of Columbia Law School (though he was posthumously given a J.D.).

 - There’s an urban legend out there that U.S. Supreme Court Justice Benjamin Cardozo failed five times and passed on the sixth – though we might have to alert Snopes on this one.
 Western Michigan University Cooley Law School Distinguished Professor Emeritus Otto Stockmeyer has been dedicated in correcting that narrative, as is evidenced by his comments on separate posts that are seven years apart.
+(Update: Otto was 100 percent right.
+But it was a law librarian, not Snopes we needed to talk to.)
 But what is true is that Cardozo preceded Roosevelt in dropping out of Columbia Law (an unwitting participant in the James Comey portion of recent hearings).

 - John F. Kennedy Jr. failed twice in New York before passing.

-Note: UPDATE: Shortly after posting this article, we reached out to the Cardozo School of Law’s Twitter handles for clarification on their namesake’s bar exam history: